 - #3View all Photos#3 in Myrtle BeachAmusement ParksTYPE2 hours to Half DayTIME TO SPENDAmusement ParksTYPE2 hours to Half DayTIME TO SPENDRead More

 South of the busy Myrtle Beach sands you can explore the maritime forest and rent a campsite for the night at Myrtle Beach State Park.
 Activities include nature trails, surf fishing and equestrian facilities, as well as access to a clean beach that's usually less crowded than the city's main shoreline.

-Located in the Broadway at the Beach complex, Ripley's Aquarium is one of the most popular aquariums in the country.
+Located in the Broadway at the Beach complex, Ripley's Aquarium is a popular stop for families who need a break from the beach.
 The most noteworthy exhibit here is Dangerous Reef, a huge 340-foot underwater tunnel where you can walk surrounded by sharks, tarpons and green moray eels.
 Finish your tour of the aquarium in the interactive Discovery Center exhibit, where touch pools house creatures like puffer fish and horseshoe crabs.

 - #9View all Photos#9 in Myrtle BeachEntertainment and NightlifeTYPE2 hours to Half DayTIME TO SPENDEntertainment and NightlifeTYPE2 hours to Half DayTIME TO SPENDRead More

 Before hitting it big, the country music band Alabama performed one of its most famous early shows at a venue in Myrtle Beach.
 In 1993, the band returned to the city where it got its start and opened the 2,000-seat Alabama Theatre in the Barefoot Landing shopping complex.
-Alabama has since retired, but the theater attracts other well-known artists, including Three Dog Night and the Glenn Miller Orchestra.
+The theater attracts well-known artists, including Three Dog Night and the Glenn Miller Orchestra.

 - #11View all Photos#11 in Myrtle BeachAmusement ParksTYPE2 hours to Half DayTIME TO SPENDAmusement ParksTYPE2 hours to Half DayTIME TO SPENDRead More

 Formerly known as the NASCAR Speedpark, the Broadway Grand Prix offers seven different go-kart tracks for families looking for a little speed and competition.
 Tracks range from the Grand Prix Pro Track, where karts go up to 20 mph, to a track specially designed for kids.

 - #12View all Photos#12 in Myrtle BeachAmusement ParksTYPE2 hours to Half DayTIME TO SPENDAmusement ParksTYPE2 hours to Half DayTIME TO SPENDRead More

 A must for families who make the yearly visit to Myrtle Beach, the Family Kingdom Amusement Park sits beachside, offering panoramic views of the ocean and the Grand Strand from its Ferris wheel.
-Spanning 13 acres, the park boasts 37 rides, including a roller coaster, go-karts, a carousel and rides specifically designed for small children.
-Among the park's star attractions are its Ferris wheel — which was the highest in the state until 2011 — and its water park, which includes water slides and a lazy river.
-Parents say it's suitable for family members of all ages, plus the park is budget-friendly.
+Spanning 13 acres, the park boasts more than 38 rides, including a roller coaster, go-karts, a carousel and rides specifically designed for small children.
+Among the park's star attractions are its Ferris wheel, which was the highest in the state until 2011, and its water park, which includes water slides and a lazy river.
+Parents say it's suitable for family members of all ages, plus the park is relatively budget-friendly.